shsagir/play-area-sync/docs/secrets.md

 ## Problem

 Your App needs confidential credentials to connect to other services (user-names, passwords, API keys or alike).
-Those credentials can be on fortrabbit like MySQL database access, or externally like the Amazon S3 cloud storage API key.
+Those can be on fortrabbit like the MySQL database access, or externally like an API key for a cloud storage.

-You [should not store them within your code base](//blog.fortrabbit.com/how-to-keep-a-secret#not-in-git), since it's controlled by Git - so version controlled.
+We advise to [not store secrets within your code base](//blog.fortrabbit.com/how-to-keep-a-secret#not-in-git), since it's controlled by Git - so version controlled.
 You [should not store them unencrypted in ENV vars](//blog.fortrabbit.com/how-to-keep-a-secret#not-in-an-env-var-either-) either.

 In addition: your App will run in at least two environments: locally and on fortrabbit.
 Any solution must address the problems resulting from multiple runtime environments.

 ## Solution

 Use fortrabbits App secrets to store your credentials safely.
-App secrets are stored in a JSON file called `secrets.json` which is only accessible by your App.
+App secrets are stored in a JSON file called `secrets.json` which is only accessible by you and your App.
 The location of this JSON file is stored in a predefined environment variable called `APP_SECRETS`.

 ## App secrets access